-- practice English
+- practice English Conversation

-- learn about the community
+- learn about their community

 - meet people from around the world

-- share stories & even recipes
+- share stories and experiences

 - attend an informative workshop

-- be part of a walking group
+- join a walking group

 - A Protected Person: Convention Refugee